Malekg4/JAVA-FRAMEWORKS/README.md

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

+During this step I went to the PartTest.java file in the test package and there I saw a bunch of different tests.
+At the very bottom of the PartTest class in between lines
+160 - 180 I created two new tests called testMinimumInventory and testMaximumInventory.
+I based these tests and the already existing ones and ran them to see if them worked.
+The ran with no errors which concluded my work for this step.

 <hr>

 J.  Remove the class files for any unused validators in order to clean your code.